JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 Block 1 consists of three units, with Coding One and Product One taught in parallel, with ML One weighted to the second half of Block 1.

 - **Coding One**: Swift and Swift UI.
 Drawing on Apple’s "Develop in Swift Fundamentals" curriculum.
 This unit gives you the opportunity to develop your coding skills in the Swift language and introduces the Swift UI frameworks key to the practice of Apple application development and prototyping.
-Taught by Joel Gethin Lewis.
+Taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
 - **Product One**: Team App Design, User Experience Research and Rapid prototyping.
 Drawing on Apple’s "Develop in Swift Explorations" curriculum.
 This unit explores the process of designing apps for the iOS platform and introduces UX methodologies, collaborative development approaches and high-fidelity prototyping using Apple tools.
-Taught by Joel Gethin Lewis.
+Taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
 - **ML One**: Introducing Machine Learning with Core ML.
 The unit is a mix of practical tasks introducing the core Apple ML frameworks and seminars that look at emerging practice across the arts and creative industries that employ some level of artificial intelligence.
-Taught by TBC.
+Taught by [Xiaowan Yi](https://xiaowan-yi.com).

 ### Block 2 Structure

 Block 2 consists of three units, studied in parallel:

 - **Coding Two**: Further Apple Frameworks.
 This unit explores further Apple frameworks to develop 2D games.
 You will gain experience using frameworks such as SpriteKit.
-Taught by Joel Gethin Lewis.
+Taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
 - **Product Two**: Individual App Design and Launch.
 In this unit you will develop an app concept for Apple’s iOS.
 This will give you both an understanding of the development process using the standard Apple development tools and build on your Swift learning in an applied context.
-Taught by Joel Gethin Lewis.
+Taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
 - **ML Two**: Making Models with Create ML.
 This unit explores the creation of bespoke Machine Learning models using Apple tools and specifically the Create ML framework.
-Taught by TBC.
+Taught by [Xiaowan Yi](https://xiaowan-yi.com).

 ## Assessment